A kit is the product the customer buys. The components are the products

 When To Use A Kit

 Use a kit when the customer should see one item, but the operation needs to manage several physical components.
-Common examples are installation bundles, pump packages, starter sets, seasonal packages, and assemblies sold as one SKU.
+Common examples are installation bundles, pump packages, starter sets, seasonal packages, and assemblies sold as one SKU.- Use a kit: the bundle is sold as one line, but fulfillment needs multiple component products.

 - Use a physical product: the item is a single stocked product with its own inventory.